alexnorddev/alexnorddev/README.md

 <h2>About me</h2>
-<p>My name is Alex Nord and I'm 35 years old.
-I've worked as a developer/programmer since 2005.</p>
+<p>My name is Alex Nord,  I'm 35 years old.
+I've worked in web development since 2005.
+I speak English and Swedish, as well as some Spanish.</p>
-<p>I speak fluent English and Swedish, as well as some Spanish.</p>
+<p>I started my web development career in e-commerce.
+Prior to working professionally, I'd been writing code for many years.</p>
-<p>My web development career started with HTML, CSS, PHP and SQL.
-Before WordPress was popular, I was writing my own content managing systems.
-I eventually decided to specialise in WordPress plugin and theme development.</p>
+<p>A few years into my career, I decided to specialize in WordPress and WooCommerce.
+I've used PHP for about 20 years now and it's one of my favorite programming languages.</p>
-<p>JavaScript and PHP are my favorite programming languages.
-React is my favorite frontend framework.
-I use Node.js and Express to write backend APIs.</p>
+<p>JavaScript, React and Tailwind CSS are my favorite tools for frontend development.</p>
-<p>Because code needs somewhere to run, I am also very interested in network infrastructure, load balancing and scaling.
+<p>I am also very interested in network infrastructure, load balancing and scaling.
 I'm a huge advocate for containerization, serverless functions and Kubernetes.</p>

 <h2>Frontend development</h2>
 <ul>